 Events to check out:

 - Christmas at the Zoo: The first zoo in the country to celebrate the holiday season, the Indianapolis Zoo has been wowing visitors with its annual Christmas lights event for over 50 years.
 Get a picture-perfect moment under the Tunnel of Lights before winding your way through a mirror maze.
 If you have kids in tow, you can also get a photo with Santa and meet some of his reindeer.
 Warm up with hot drinks, festive choral music, and wintery train rides.

-- IPL Yuletide Celebration: For over 30 years, the Indianapolis Symphony Orchestra has been putting on what has now become a beloved Hoosier Tradition: the "Yuletide Celebration."
+- IPL Yuletide Celebration: Since 1986, the Indianapolis Symphony Orchestra has been putting on what has now become a beloved Hoosier Tradition: the "Yuletide Celebration."
 Featuring performances with tap dancing Santas, the "Holly Jolly Dollies," and "'Twas the Night Before Christmas," this annual show is sure to put you in the holiday spirit.

 - Carmel Christkindlmarkt: It's no Eastern European Christmas market, but there is something unexpectedly charming about a Christmas market in the suburbs of Indianapolis.
 Located in Carmel, Indiana, head here for live music, ice skating, and woodworking demonstrations.
 Just coming to shop and eat?
 The gift and food stalls offer everything from Polish pottery and German-made jewelry to schnitzels, Bavarian pretzels, and glühwein.

 - Jolly Days Winter Wonderland at the Children's Museum of Indianapolis: The largest children's museum in the world transforms into a festive landscape come holiday season.
 You can have breakfast with Santa or explore an Ice Castle—but the best part?
 Every year, the museum turns the main staircase into a 47-foot slide, a purely magical experience.